peerigon/alamid-schema/README.md

 __alamid-schema__ helps you with

 - validation of data
+- using mongoose-like schemas without using mongoose
+- sharing data-definition between client & server
-- sanitization of data
+- normalizing data (coming soon)
-- defining readable/writeable fields (coming soon)
+- striping readable/writeable fields (coming soon)

 Use it on the server to...
  - normalize and validate incoming requests